 The Integrated Qualifications Register (IQR) is a public register that gathers information on all qualifications included in the Integrated Qualifications System (IQS), independently of other registers and catalogues created in Poland for individual ministries, branches, professions and institutions.
 The IQR was established in 2016 by the Act of 22 December 2015 on the Integrated Qualifications System (ustawa z dnia 22 grudnia 2015 r. o Zintegrowanym Systemie Kwalifikacji) and is one of main elements of the system.
 The IQR provides information on whether a given qualification is a full or partial qualification, the specific requirements to be fulfilled to acquire the qualification, and the institutions authorised to award it.

 The IQR includes qualifications for which quality will be assured through specific procedures and monitored by the institution establishing a given qualification.
 Validation of qualifications is an integral part of the formal education system (see Table 5).
-Currently, the IQR contains 17,459 qualifications (which include market qualifications, sectoral vocational education and artistic qualifications, qualifications awarded upon completion of degree programmes, regulated and other qualifications).
+Currently, the IQR contains 18,900 qualifications.
+All full qualifications awarded in formal education are included in the IQR on a mandatory basis; market or regulated and partial qualifications awarded in higher education (for example, post-graduate qualifications) are listed in the IQR on a voluntary basis, when certain requirements are fulfilled (Act on the Integrated Qualifications System and the IQS portal, accessed in September 2024).

 Validation

-The validation process aims primarily to assess whether a person knows, understands and is able to do what is specified in the description of a qualification.
-The IQR places emphasis on compliance with validation standards, which include the separation or independence of the validation process from the learning process.
-Validation helps learners to verify information on the skills possessed that are necessary to obtain a given qualification and a certificate which is recognisable in EU countries, and provides employers with reliable confirmation of employees’ or job applicants’ skills.(Integrated Qualifications Register, accessed August 2023).
+Validation helps learners to verify information on the skills that are necessary to obtain a given qualification or its specific part and a certificate which is recognisable in EU countries, and provides employers with reliable confirmation of employees’ or job applicants’ skills.(Integrated Qualifications Register, accessed in September 2024).

-Further details about the validation process are available in Cedefop’s publication (Duda A., European inventory on validation of non-formal and informal learning 2018 update: Poland; accessed August 2023).
+Further details about the validation process in Poland are available in the following publication: Budzewski, M. (2024).
+European inventory on validation of non-formal and informal learning 2023 update: Poland.
+European Commission and Cedefop (accessed in September 2024).

 The validation process consists of the following elements:

-- identification of learning outcomes (LOs): defining and analysing the knowledge, skills and social competences that the applicant has acquired;
+identification of LOs: identifying and analysing the knowledge, skills and social competences that the applicant has acquired;

-- documentation of LOs: collecting evidence of the achievement of selected LOs (e.g. certificates, practical placement certificates, examples of work, video recordings, recommendations, a description of the job / work performed by the applicant, etc.;
+documentation of LOs: collecting evidence of the achievement of selected LOs (e.g. certificates, practical placement certificates, examples of work, video recordings, references, a description of the job / work performed by the applicant, etc.);

-- assessment: checking through appropriate methods whether the applicant has achieved specific LOs, and validation of the assessed LOs; and
+assessment: checking through appropriate methods whether the applicant has achieved specific LOs, and validation of the assessed LOs.

 Extramural examinations

-Extramural or external exams (which adults take as externals) are one of the methods of validating learning outcomes (LOs) achieved outside the formal education system.
-They enable validation of LOs achieved by adults who choose to prepare independently for exams at the level of a primary or post-primary school; such exams cover the requirements laid down in the national core curriculum for general education.
-In the case of schools providing vocational education (occupation-based vocational education), adults may also prepare independently for an exam leading to qualifications for a given occupation (extramural / external vocational exam).
-It is worth noting that an extramural / external vocational exam is not conducted for all occupations for which pupils are trained in the school education system; for example, it does not cover medical occupations.
+Extramural or external exams (which adults take as externals) are one of the methods of validating LOs achieved outside the formal education system.
+They enable the validation of LOs achieved by adults who choose to prepare independently for exams at the level of a primary or post-primary school; such exams cover the requirements laid down in the national core curriculum for general education.
+An extramural exam also enables an exam taker to obtain a vocational qualification certificate for a given qualification or a vocational diploma if he/she obtained vocational qualification certificates for all qualifications required in a given occupation and has completed education at a required level.
+Such vocational exams are conducted by the Regional Examination Boards.
+It is worth noting that an extramural vocational exam is not conducted for all occupations for which pupils are trained in the school education system.
+The occupations that are not covered by such exams are listed in the legislation (Regulation of the Minister of National Education of 30 August 2019 on extramural exams / Rozporządzenie Ministra Edukacji Narodowej z dnia 30 sierpnia 2019 r. w sprawie egzaminów eksternistycznych).